 Here Are My 3 Proven Tips For Low Carb Keto Success

 To get into ketosis, that’s when we change our bodies from being sugar “glucose” burners, to using fat “ketones” for fuel, we need to stay within a 25-30 grams of carbohydrates per day.

-There are varying ideas of what constitutes as a low carb plan.
-Although 100-175 grams of carbs a day is still better than the average American diet of upwards 300 carbohydrates.
-However, this is not a true low carb diet, that range is not quite low enough.
+There are varying ideas of what constitutes as a low carb keto plan.
+I agree that 100-175 grams of carbs a day is still better than the average American diet of upwards 300 carbohydrates.
+However, this is not a true low carb keto diet, that range is not quite low enough.

 Everyone’s body is different when it comes to getting into ketosis.
 However, the majority of us will need to stay under 30 carbs a day for maximum results.
 You will have to do some experimenting to see where your body likes to be for optimal health.

 Focus on the foods you can eat and not on what you can’t to make the lifestyle easier.

 2. Do You Have A Fat Phobia?